-Vessels docked: Large vessels at a dock within the Bay should not commence a movement if visibility is less than 0.5 nautical mile at the dock.

-Vessels proceeding to dock: Large vessels proceeding to a dock should anchor if visibility at the dock is known to be less than 0.5 nautical mile, unless, under all circumstances, proceeding to the dock is the safest option.
+- 8. Vessels at anchor: Vessels at anchor within the Bay should remain at anchor when visibility is less than 0.5 nautical mile at anchorage. - 9.
+Vessels proceeding to dock: Vessels proceeding to a dock should anchor if visibility at the dock is known to be less than 0.5 nautical mile, unless, under all circumstances, proceeding to the dock is the safest option.